 #5.
 You can’t please everyone all the time.

 Some people just won’t commit.
 There is typically someone you can count on to be late, not make plans until the last minute, or bring something different than he or she said they’d bring.

 Make your plans regardless.
 Set dates and times for holiday plans, and follow through with them.

 No matter how hard you try to conjure up plans that will work for everyone, inevitably someone will have a conflict.

 The back and forth of trying to make things work for so many people is exhausting.
-You don’t want to be the one swip-swapping plans around constantly, and other family members may be looking to you to set the standard.
+You’ll find it impossible to relax over Christmas if you are always changing plans.
+Don’t want to be the one

 Is it really as easy as those five steps to avoid mom stress during the holidays?
 Actually, ya… it really can be.
 The trouble arises because each of those 5 things requires self-discipline, which is where we all struggle.
 Womp!
 Womp!
 Womp!